Andreas Pyndt: First team

 Pyndt made his first appearance for the Brøndby first team on 22 November 2018, as a second-half substitute in a 4–1 Danish Cup win over BK Marienlyst.

 On 17 December 2020, Pyndt made his second first-team appearance, coming on as a substitute in extra time for Hjörtur Hermannsson as Brøndby lost 1–2 to Fremad Amager in the Danish Cup.

 Pyndt made his European debut on 17 August 2021 in the UEFA Champions League play-off first leg against Red Bull Salzburg, which ended in a 2–1 loss.

 Loan to B.93

 On 31 January 2022, Pyndt was loaned out to Danish 2nd Division club B.93 for the rest of the season.
 Pyndt made a total of 12 appearances for the club, where he also scored one goal.

 Loan to Hvidovre

 After returning from a recent loan spell, Pyndt was loaned out again; this time to Danish 1st Division side Hvidovre IF for one year.
 The deal was confirmed on 14 July 2022.
 He made his Hvidovre debut on 24 July, the first matchday of the season, starting in a 2–2 away draw against Næstved.
 His first goal for the club came on 5 August, slotting home by the near post to score the opener in a 3–1 home win over Hillerød Fodbold.
 He scored again in the following league match on 13 August as Hvidovre defeated Helsingør IF 3–0 away.

+Silkeborg

+On 30 May 2023, it was confirmed, that Pyndt had signed a deal with Silkeborg IF until the end of 2027.

+In search of more playing time after getting just 22 minutes in the league and 248 minutes in the cup for Silkeborg, Pyndt was loaned to Swedish Allsvenskan side IFK Göteborg until the summer on 8 February 2024.
+He made his debut for the club on 25 February, starting in a Svenska Cupen win over Skövde AIK.
+After a good spell in Göteborg, the club tried to buy him out.
+However, no agreement was reached and Pyndt returned to Silkeborg in the summer of 2024.

+IK Sirius

+On August 19, 2024, Pyndt returned to Sweden when he was sold to Allsvenskan club IK Sirius on a contract until the end of 2028.

+Pyndt returned to Denmark on 7 July 2025, when he was loaned to newly promoted Superliga club FC Fredericia for the 2025–26 season.